nddbk/fast-typing/README.md

 # fast-typing

-[FastTyping](https://chrome.google.com/webstore/detail/dgibeimfinglbfgimhiffmflgimlfffl) is a simple and clean tool that helps me improve typing speed, without seeing any ads.
+[FastTyping](https://chrome.google.com/webstore/detail/dgibeimfinglbfgimhiffmflgimlfffl) is a simple and clean tool that helps me improve typing speed, full offline, without seeing any ads.
 It just has the features I really need but any other tool provides.

 [FastTyping](https://chrome.google.com/webstore/detail/dgibeimfinglbfgimhiffmflgimlfffl) is not for beginner, use it if you are already: